Help us improve your experience.

 Marvis identifies the exact location at your site where the traffic loop is occurring and shows you the affected switches.
 Here's an example:

-The Port Flap action identifies ports that bounce persistently over a short time interval, indicating that a port or client has an issue.
-Port flapping can occur due to unreliable connections, continuous rebooting of a device connected to the port, or incorrect duplex configurations.
-The following example shows the details that Marvis Actions provides for a Port Flap action:
+The Network Port Flap action identifies trunk ports that bounce persistently for at least an hour.
+For example, three flaps per minute for an hour.
+Ports configured as trunk ports are used to connect to other switches, gateways, or APs as individual trunk ports, or as part of a port channel.
+Port flapping can occur due to a bad cable or transceiver causing one-way traffic or LACPDU exchange, or continuous rebooting of an end device connected to the port.
+The following example shows the details that Marvis Actions provides for a Network Port Flap action:

 The Disable Port page appears, listing the ports that you can disable.
 You cannot select a port if it is already disabled (either previously through the Actions page or manually from the Switch Details page).